pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-2-8-5994.md

 Among those other changes are persisting UI state for grouping, new grouping options, bookmark-able URLs with filter and search parameters, and many other performance improvements.
 If you're interested in more details, see this [blog post](https://ubuntu.com/blog/building-a-cross-framework-ui-with-single-spa-in-maas-2-8)`↗`.

-## Support for using an external/remote PostgreSQL MAAS database with the snap version of MAAS
+<a href="#heading--Support-for-using-an-external-remote-PostgreSQL-MAAS-database-with-the-snap-version-of-MAAS"><h2 id="heading--Support-for-using-an-external-remote-PostgreSQL-MAAS-database-with-the-snap-version-of-MAAS">Support for using an external/remote PostgreSQL MAAS database with the snap version of MAAS</h2></a>

 In order to make MAAS more scalable, we have separated the MAAS database from the MAAS snap, so that the DB can be situated separately.
 MAAS 2.8 now allows the MAAS DB to be located outside the snap on localhost, or on a separate, external or remote server.
 We complement this capability with extensive instructions for setting up and managing this configuration.
 To support those who are testing MAAS, we've also provided a test DB configuration that embeds the database in a separate snap that can easily be connected to MAAS.